New Glarus, Wisconsin

-New Glarus is a village in Green County, Wisconsin, United States at the intersection of Wisconsin Highways 69 and 39.
-It has a population of 2,266 according to the 2020 census.
-The village, and the town that surrounds it, were named after the canton of Glarus in eastern Switzerland.
-The community was founded in 1845 by immigrants from that canton and was incorporated in 1901.
-New Glarus is included in the Madison Metropolitan Statistical Area.
+New Glarus is a village in Green County, Wisconsin, United States.
+The population was 2,266 at the 2020 census.
+It was founded in 1845 by immigrants from the canton of Glarus in eastern Switzerland, from which the village takes its name.
+It is located at the intersection of Wisconsin Highways 69 and 39 within the Madison metropolitan area.

 History

-Coming to America
+Settlement

 In the early 1840s, after several years of failed crops and as food became scarce, much of the canton of Glarus in Switzerland found itself deep in poverty.
 With more workers than available jobs, the government of the canton saw emigration to America as a solution.
 Authorities established the Glarus Emigration Society in 1844, which offered loans to help residents purchase land in the New World.
 All other expenses associated with the voyage to America were to be paid by the emigrants themselves.
 Men were offered 20 acre free of rent for ten years, after which they could own the land for a mere ten shillings per acre.
 Given the desperate economic conditions in Switzerland, 193 volunteers decided to leave their homeland to start anew in America.

 In 1845, magistrates in Glarus dispatched two men, Nicolas Duerst and Fridolin Streiff, to find a suitable location for a colony in the New World.
 They were given $2600 and instructions to purchase land, build cabins, and prepare for the settlers to arrive the following spring.

 Duerst and Streiff began their search in Ohio, Indiana, and Illinois before reaching St. Louis, Missouri.
 In the early days of July 1845, they then traveled north to Galena, Illinois, after which they arrived at the land office in Mineral Point, Wisconsin.
 The men investigated several tracts of farm and timber land in the southern Wisconsin territory before deciding on two square miles along the Little Sugar River.
 On July 17, 1845, they purchased 1200 acre for $1.25 per acre.
 It was a fertile basin bounded with hills and a large stand of trees nearby.
 Some said later it was not the best property available, but the valley and hilltops reminded them of their native Switzerland.